Divine Masterplan For Life

 Through the Sacramentals, the Church brings all created things into the orbit of God’s blessing, and touches everything with the grace merited through Christ’s Redemption, making material things and persons instruments and channels of the grace of God.

-Ways of acting which we can accomplish ourselves for our own physical and mental well-being.
+of acting which we can accomplish ourselves for our own physical

 1) Physical Skills - For a sound body.